inaos/inac/doc/manual.md

 ### Testing
 #### Tracing
+Tracing feature can be enabled an disabled by combiler time settings `INA_TRACE_ENABLED`.
+Also the tracing level can be define at compile time.
+The library know about 3 tracing levels.
+Trace messages are ended by a newline "\n"
 INAC provides 2 macros which can be used for print debug messages when DEBUG is defined
 	INA_TRACE
 	INA_TRACE_MSG